MokoSan/IntelligentInvestor/Chapter2.md

          2. Don't trade these as these can be volatile in the short run.
          3. 10% allocation of retirement fund keeps the money safe from the jaws of inflation.
    3. The one question never to ask a Bureaucrat is "Why?"
+5. In the time of deflation, it is better to be a lender than a borrower that is why most investors should keep at least a small portion of their assets in bonds as a form of insurance against deflating prices.